Lawrence1024/FBLAComputerGameSimulation/README.md

 # FBLAComputerGameSimulation

 This is a puzzle game created using Unity Engine and linked to GitHub.
 To access the graphical README file, please [click here](https://github.com/karen93shieh/FBLAComputerGameSimulation).
 To read the programming scripts, navigate [here](https://github.com/karen93shieh/FBLAComputerGameSimulation/tree/main/FBLAPuzzle/Assets/Scripts).
-Scripts are under different folders related to their functions.
+Scripts are under different folders related to their functionalities.

 Table of Contents
 =================